arnis-prieditis/goodmorning-bot/README.md

 Set up 2 cronjobs for making a new session and killing it (e.g. one at 05:00, one at 12:00)

+The only downside would be that the user cannot immediately see the results of set and unset commands outside of that time interval.
+Everything will be processed at once when the bot script is run again.

 ## TODO

 - randomize messages with novēlējumi or inspirational quotes